 Asian Highlands Perspectives

-Asian Highlands Perspectives (AHP) is a trans-disciplinary journal focusing on the Tibetan Plateau and surrounding regions, including the Southeast Asian Massif, Himalayan Massif, the Extended Eastern Himalayas, the Mongolian Plateau, and other contiguous areas.
-Cross-regional commonalities in history, culture, language, and socio-political context invite investigations of an interdisciplinary nature not served by current academic forums.
+Asian Highlands Perspective s (AHP) is a trans-disciplinary journal focusing on the Tibetan Plateau and surrounding regions, including the Southeast Asian Massif, Himalayan Massif, the Extended Eastern Himalayas, the Mongolian Plateau, and other contiguous areas.
+The editors believe that cross-regional commonalities in history, culture, language, and socio-political context invite investigations of an interdisciplinary nature not served by current academic forums.
 AHP contributes to the regional research agendas of Sinologists, Tibetologists, Mongolists, and South and Southeast Asianists, while also forwarding theoretical discourse on grounded theory, interdisciplinary studies, and collaborative scholarship.

 AHP publishes occasional monographs and essay collections both in hardcopy (ISSN 1835-7741) and online (ISSN 1925-6329).
-The online version is an open access source, freely available at: http://plateauculture.org/asian-highlands-perspectives.
-The at-cost print edition of the journal is available through print on demand publisher Lulu.com at http://www.lulu.com/spotlight/AsianHighlandsPerspectives.
-The journal currently has a core editorial team of five members and a consultative editorial board of twenty-five experts from various disciplines.
+The online version is an open access source, freely available at: https://plateauculture.org/asian-highlands-perspectives.
+The print edition of the journal is available to libraries and individuals at-cost through print on demand publisher.
+The journal currently has a core editorial team of five members and a consultative editorial board of twenty-five experts from a variety of disciplines.
 All submissions to the journal are peer-reviewed by the editorial board and independent, anonymous assessors.